zimbatm/apiece/README.md

 ## Build Instructions

-In order to build `apiece`, Rust 1.1.0+ and Cargo must be installed.
+In order to build apiece, Rust 1.1.0+ and Cargo must be installed.
 Running

 ```
 cargo build --release